 What really made Rugrats special was that the audience got to see the world from a baby’s point of view.
 While some cartoons stood out for being wacky and irreverent, Rugrats’ charm came from its grounded sense of truth and relatability, coupled with the captivating way it captured the limitless wonder of a child’s imagination.

 For me, the most valuable takeaway from Rugrats is to never underestimate the power of your imagination.
-It’s easy to get swept up in the mundane dreariness of everyday life, but with the innocence of childhood, everything is new and exciting, allowing those moments of playfulness and fascination we ourselves should never lose sight of, especially in our adulthood.
+It’s easy to get swept up in the mundane dreariness of everyday life, but with the innocence of childhood, everything is new and exciting.
+It’s important to never lose sight of those moments of playfulness and fascination, especially in our adulthood.
 So thank you, Rugrats, for all the wonderful memories, for all the laughter and tears and love and adventures.
 Thank you for reminding us to never stop growing or learning or playing or exploring, and most importantly, happy 25th anniversary, “you dumb babies!”